 Dental sealants are thin, plastic coatings painted on the chewing surface of a tooth.
 Typically posterior teeth (premolars and molars) are sealed to prevent unwanted tooth decay.
 The sealant bonds to any depression and deeper groove of the tooth, forming a protective shield over the Patient's natural tooth enamel.
 Thorough brushing and flossing can remove food particles and plaque from smooth surfaces of teeth, unfortunately, it doesn’t always get into the nooks and crannies of the posterior teeth.
 Sealants protect vulnerable areas from tooth decay.
 The likelihood of children and teenagers developing decay in the depressions and grooves of their premolars and molars, make them perfect candidates for dental sealant(s).
 Dr. Malcomson will make a recommendation when this is the case.

-Malcomson Dentistry's custom whitening program begins with a short consultation.
-We sell four 'peroxide' formulas with varied strengths to whiten teeth.
-Dr. Malcomson will recommend the formula best suited for the Patient's whitening needs, allowing for optimal whitening results.
-Patients' teeth and lifestyles differ, so might the whitening process - dark or grayish stained teeth may be due to medication and natural tooth structure, whereas yellowy stained teeth may be due to lifestyle (foods, drinking and / or smoking).
-No matter where you are, Dr. Malcomson can help to brighten and whiten your smile!
+Malcomson Dentistry's custom whitening program begins with a short in office consultation.
+Dr. Malcomson uses varied strengths of 'peroxide' formulas to help whiten teeth.
+Ultimately, Dr. Malcomson will recommend the formula that is best suited for the Patient's whitening needs, allowing for optimal whitening results in the least amount of time.
+Teeth and lifestyles differ, so might the whitening process.
+Dark or grayish medication stained teeth may be more difficult to whiten, whereas yellowish stained teeth, may be due to lifestyle (foods, drinking and / or smoking).
+No matter what, Dr. Malcomson will you to brighten and whiten!

 During your first appointment with Dr. Malcomson

-Your options will be presented and Dr. Malcomson will recommend which formula will allow for optimal whitening.
-An impression of the Patient's teeth for whitening trays will be taken, 50% payment, then in 4-7 days, the Patient will pick up their whitening kit, given instructions and a shade check will be taken.
-That same day, you can begin whitening.
+After evaluating, Dr. Malcomson will recommend which formula is recommended for optimal whitening.
+An impression for whitening trays will be taken and 50% payment is due.
+In 4-7 days, the Patient will pick up their whitening kit, be given instructions, a shade check will be taken and the remaining balance is due.
+You can now begin whitening...
 Provided a Patient follows the whitening protocol, dramatic results are often visible within the first week of treatment.
-Dr. Malcomson recommends a recent Hygiene appointment followed by the application of a fluoride varnish / desensitizing medicament, that penetrates teeth and enhances your whitening process, as well as preventing sensitivity due to the peroxide.
-Bitewing radiographs (cavity detecting xrays) are also recommended.
-You're ready to get started...
+Dr. Malcomson recommends a recent Hygiene appointment, followed by the application of a fluoride varnish / desensitizing medicament, that penetrates teeth and enhances the whitening process.
+We do recommend a Patient has recent Bitewing radiographs (cavity detecting xrays), as decay will cause added sensitivity.